cncf/tag-security/community/resources/landscape/README.md

 ## Goal

-The [SAFE roadmap](../roadmap.md) includes describing the landscape of cloud-native security.
-We evaluated categories in the [CNCF Landscape](https://landscape.cncf.io/) and determined the need for a [modified approach](approach.md).
+TAG Security evaluated categories in the
+[CNCF Landscape](https://landscape.cncf.io/) and
+determined the need for a [modified approach](approach.md) to describe the landscape of cloud native security.

 We propose [categories](categories.md) as a draft structure for a “Cloud Native Security Landscape”.
 We drafted this document after reviewing the current list